Synthetixio/synthetix/docs/contracts/FeePoolState.md

 The `debtRatio` argument is a [27-decimal fixed point number](SafeDecimalMath.md).

-!!! caution "Incorrect Docstring"
-    `accountIssuanceLedger[account][1-3]` should be `[1-2]`.

 ??? example "Details"

     **Signature**

     `appendAccountIssuanceRecord(address account, uint debtRatio, uint debtEntryIndex, uint currentPeriodStartDebtIndex) external`

-    !!! caution

-        Note that the `debtRatio` parameter name may be unclear; it's actually the debt of this account as a percentage of the global debt.

     **Modifiers**